 Our Disability Ability Wellness Network (DAWN) is a space for employees to identify opportunities.
 Team members bring forward solutions for how we can support people living with disability, as well as chronic and mental health conditions, and create a more inclusive workplace.

 My Stepping Into Internship was my step into a disability confident world.
 I felt truly accepted for the first time in a workplace.
 I now have the privilege of calling myself a Provisional Chartered Accountant and Co-Chair of DAWN.Dwayne Brumby, Assistant Financial Accountant and DAWN Co-Chair

 Disability Confident Recruiter

 Life Without Barriers was first awarded Disability Confident Recruiter (DCR) status by the Australian Network on Disability (AND) in 2019.
-We reaffirmed our commitment to providing a barrier-free and inclusive recruitment process for people with disability through the renewal of our DCR status in 2020.
+We reaffirmed our commitment to providing a barrier-free and inclusive recruitment process for people with disability through the renewal of our DCR status in 2020, 2021, and 2022.

 Measuring our progress

-Life Without Barriers is an active participant in the Australian Network on Disability’s Access and Inclusion Index.
-It helps us monitor our progress and continuously improve.
+Life Without Barriers is an active participant in the Australian Network on Disability’s Access and Inclusion Index through which we monitor our progress.